ebarenholtz/Psych_Bot/README.md

 # Psych_Bot

-Passthrough to GPT API with engineered prompts for pscyh and neuroscience students
+Passthrough to GPT API with engineered prompts for psych and neuroscience queries